benjaminion/upgrading-ethereum-book/src/book.md

 In the Casper FFG paper, each checkpoint has a defined height: if $c$ is a checkpoint, then $h(c)$ is the height of that checkpoint.
 Checkpoint heights increase monotonically with distance from the genesis block.

-In the Eth2 implementation of Casper FFG, the checkpoint height is the checkpoint's epoch number: $h(c) = c.epoch$.
+In the Eth2 implementation of Casper FFG, the checkpoint height is the checkpoint's epoch number: $h(c) = \texttt{c.epoch}$.
 Recall that a checkpoint comprises both a block hash and an epoch number.
 If either of these differs then the checkpoints are different.

 Casper FFG's proof of accountable safety relies on any validator that violates either of the following two rules, or "commandments", being slashed.